eaglezoli/obsidian/10. Bilateral/Research Log.md

 - **Mixed Effects Model**
 	- Funnel shape residuals
-		- Tried log transform of AUC
-			- Helped, but still funnelled the other way
+		- Log transform of AUC helped, but still funnelled the other way
 	- **Next**
 		- Just go with the mixed effects models as it is (with the funnel)
 		- Currently just linear, try upgrade to non-linear